IntersectMBO/lsm-tree/doc/final-report/final-report.md

 : This takes advantage of the keys being uniformly distributed.
-It reduces the size of the in-memory indexes, leaving more memory available for the Bloom filters and write buffer.
+It reduces the size of the in-memory indexes, leaving more memory available for the Bloom filters and the write buffer.

 Write buffer size of 20,000 elements.

-: This is a reasonable size for a 100M entry table, and the memory budget of the benchmark.
+: This is a reasonable size for a 100 M entry table and the memory budget of the benchmark.

 ## Results of the primary benchmark